Soybean and Pulse Crop Agronomy and Cropping Systems

-The Soybean and Pulse Agronomy Lab focuses on soybean and dry bean agronomy and optimization of soybean and pulse cropping systems.
+The Soybean and Pulse Agronomy Lab focuses on applied soybean, dry bean and pea agronomy and optimization of soybean and pulse cropping systems.
 The goal of my research program is to study and develop best management practices and cropping systems that optimize agronomy, profitability and sustainability for farmers in Manitoba and western Canada.
-I also bring leadership in the area of applied science, extension and teaching and integration of those processes.
+I also bring leadership in the area of applied science, extension, teaching and integration of those processes.

 What is agronomy?

 Agronomy is the study of soils and plants, the practice of field crop production, and the management of land and water resources.

 - U of Manitoba

 Study and develop best management practices for soybean, dry bean and pea cropping systems through agronomic research, extension and training.

 The soybean and pulse agronomy research lab was initiated by and remains primarily funded by Manitoba soybean, dry bean and pea farmers through the Manitoba Pulse & Soybean Growers association.
 Supplementary funding has also been provided by the Province of Manitoba and Government of Canada through the Canadian Agricultural Partnership and Growing Forward II.

 M.Sc.
 Plant Science (Cropping Systems), Department of Plant Science, 2013, University of Manitoba

 B.Sc.
 Agriculture (Major: Agronomy, Minor: Soil Science), 2011, University of Manitoba